 This material is extremely strong.
 It’s meant for the roughest and toughest terrain.
 Gravel bikes and touring bikes are perfect for titanium, which is surprisingly lightweight for being as strong as it is.

 In fact, titanium frames are typically the next-lightest frame material behind carbon, with aluminum in third, and steel in fourth.
 Titanium frames also last much longer than aluminum or steel frames, as many as 40-50 years with regular maintenance.

 Carbon Bike Frames

-In general, carbon fiber bike frames are lighter and stiffer than the three materials listed above.
+In general, carbon fiber bike frames are lighter and stiffer than previous bike frame materials listed above.
 Carbon bike frames are the go-to choice for serious racers in all sorts of cycling disciplines, including road racing, mountain biking, cyclocross racing, and more.

 For hilly routes and steep climbs, there is no better frame material than carbon fiber which is significantly lighter than its competitors.
 However, you’ll have to pay a premium for these frames.
 Carbon bikes can often cost 30% more than equivalent aluminum bike frames, and sometimes more than double.

 Carbon is about six times less dense than steel, although it is just as strong and even stiffer than steel.
 Manufacturers can also alter the carbon fiber layup of the frame, which changes the compliance and ride feel.